Nokia 808 PureView Smartphone Review

 - Low resolution, 640 x 360 pixel screen

-- Long between shots when shooting highest resolution
+- Long lag time between shots when shooting highest resolution

 - Image stabilization only in Video mode